The nimbleMacros package has two goals:

 When this option is set, a few extra lines of NIMBLE model code are

-added to yield parameter names that match model.matrix
+added to yield parameter names that match model.matrix.

-macro is used by LM
+FORLOOPThe FORLOOP macro is used by LM,

-and is a shorthand
+LINPRED, and LINPRED_PRIORS and is a shorthand

-loops (possibly nested) from a single
+way of creating for loops (possibly nested) from a single

 line of code.
 For example, suppose you want to calculate a linear

-values of a covariate
+predictor mu from N values of a covariate

-.
+x.
 The NIMBLE model code would be:

-macro condenses this information into a
+The FORLOOP macro condenses this information into a

 single line using index information inside parameter brackets: